-The Bertrand Paradox is a prime example of how two words—”random” and “equal probability” are incorrectly used to mean the same thing.
-The paradox shows that if you don’t define your probabilities well, then the mechanism that generates random variables will also not be well defined (Chang, 2012), leading to a paradox.
+The Bertrand Paradox shows that if you don’t define probabilities well, then the mechanism that generates random variables will also not be well defined .
+This leads to a paradox—a confusing, contradictory situation.

-The development of Bertrand’s paradox was one of the reasons classical probability fell out of favor at the turn of the 20th century (Shafer and Vovk, 2006).
-However, it really isn’t a paradox at all: if you’re careful to define your probability spaces, then the paradox doesn’t exist, as the example below illustrates.
+Bertrand’s paradox was one of the reasons classical probability fell out of favor at the turn of the 20th century.
+However, it really isn’t a paradox at all; if you’re careful to define your probability spaces, then the paradox doesn’t exist.